jdblischak/repdoc/README.md

 Markdown file before it is rendered.
 To accomplish this, it creates and modifies a temporary version of the R Markdown file, and then has `rmarkdown::render` build this temporary file by accessing the enclosing environment and changing the name of the input file.
+This is performed using the `post_knit` argument of `output_format`.
 This is quite hacky, and I would love to know if there were a better way to accomplish this.

 To set `knit_root_dir` from the YAML header or `_repdoc.yml`, `repdoc_html` uses the same environment trick that it uses to modify the input file.
 It changes the